-The third kitchen design is a raw, round brushed aluminium version with a post plate in 15 mm grey recycled plastic.
+The third kitchen design is a raw, brushed aluminium version with a post plate in 16 mm grey MDF.
 The raw aluminium will change colour over time, and it will oxidize a bit, providing a slightly darker glow.

 Sigurd Larsen recommends a 5 mm solid stainless steel countertop for the raw- and anthracite-painted aluminium fronts.
 For the white kitchen fronts Sigurd Larsen recommends a 20 mm plywood countertop in linoleum in the colour "Smokey Blue".

 Sigurd Larsen recommends that the cover panels, additions and plinths be ordered in the same material as the surface of the fronts – the raw aluminium or the colour-coated aluminium in either anthracite or white.

 It is not possible to change the colours of Sigurd Larsen’s design.